-- Chickenpox and shingles: In the past week, the rate of chickenpox presentations to sentinel GPs increased and presentations to EDs remained stable.
-Shingles presentations to GPs and EDs decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and presentations to EDs remained stable.
+Shingles presentations to sentinel GPs increased and presentations to EDs decreased slightly. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.